asjadnaqvi/stata-geoboundary/README.md

 ## Downloading, coverting, merging, and plotting

-Here is another example, where we download the DACH counties - Austria, Switzerland, and Germany, for three admin levels, and merge them together using the `geoplot` package (Stata v17+ only):
+Here is another example, where we download the DACH countries - Austria, Switzerland, and Germany, for three admin levels, and merge them together using the `geoplot` package (Stata v17+ only):

 ```stata
 geoboundary DEU AUT CHE, level(ADM0 ADM1 ADM2) replace convert remove